 The primary purpose of a VPN is to keep your online activity concealed.
 Virtual Private Networks do this in a few ways.
 They hide your IP address and practice a no-logs policy to protect your personal data.
 This protects your data from being linked to you or sold to third parties.

-We reviewed top-rated VPNs on these criteria and found the five best VPNs for security and privacy in 2021.
+We reviewed top rated VPNs on these criteria and found the best VPNs for security and privacy in 2022.
 See who makes our shortlist below.

 Top 5 VPNs for Security & Privacy